MicrosoftDocs/Viva/Viva/glint/broader-team-insights.md

 By enabling bottom-up change, you can create more engaged people, align teams, and promote greater business performance.

-## How small teams uses Broader Team Insights
+## How small teams use Broader Team Insights

 When a team’s number of responses fall below the confidentiality threshold, as in the example of Terence’s team of three in the image below, the team manager can't view their own team’s results.
 With Broader Team Insights, however, the team leader can view the results of their direct leader’s team.